dCache/dcache/docs/TheBook/src/main/markdown/install.md

 ### Enabling local trust

-Perhaps the simplest configuration is to allow password-less access to the database and the following documentation assumes this is so.
+Perhaps the simplest configuration is to allow password-less access to the database.
+The following documentation assumes this to be the case.

 To allow local users to access PSQL without requiring a password, ensure the file `pg_hba.conf`, which (for PSQL version 10) is located in `/var/lib/pgsql/10/data`, contains the following lines.